 Sec 1.
 THE YOUTH FASTPITCH PROGRAM WILL BE DIVIDED INTO THE FOLLOWING DIVISIONS.
-A player's age on December 31, of the previous sanction year determines the age classification in which the player is eligible to participate.
+A player's age on December 31, of the previous sanction year (which ends on July 31st) determines the age classification in which the player is eligible to participate.
+For example, a player who turns 11 on December 30th, 2019 must play 11U or older in the USSSA 2020 event year which began on August 1st, 2019.

 Any player 17, or who reaches their 17th birthday, or who graduates from High School in the calendar year of the current World Series, shall be eligible to participate in the Adult Open World Series Tournament.